 Improves Quality of Life

-Supportive treatment can vastly improve the quality of life in a patient in more ways than one, mental and physical.
-The team helps the patient relieve their discomfort and pain that comes from disease symptoms and provides emotional support.
+Supportive care can vastly improve the quality of life in a patient in more ways than one, mental and physical.
+The team helps the patient relieve the discomfort and pain that comes from disease symptoms and provides emotional support.
 Symptoms can affect both areas (body and mind) and can include:

 - Chronic cough